EB corbos Linux SDK

 #

-# The bootloader fip.s32 is not explicitly metioned, since it is build in one step
+# The bootloader fip.s32 is not explicitly mentioned, since it is built in one step

 # with the fitimage.